 To remain CISM certified, you must pay CPE maintenance fees each year.
 These fees are (as of 2018) $45 for members and $85 for nonmembers each year.
 These fees are in addition to ISACA membership and local chapter dues (neither of which is required to maintain your CISM certification).

 The certification cycle is 3 years.
-For new CISM, the annual and three-year certification period begins January 1st of the year following certification.
+For new CISM, the annual and three-year certification period begins on January 1st of the year following certification.
 Therefore, should you get certified in January, you will have until the following January to accumulate CPEs and will not have to report them until you report the totals for the following year, which will be in October or November.
 This is known as the renewal period.
-During this time, you will receive an e-mail directing you to the website to enter CPEs earned over the course of the year.
+During this time, you will receive an e-mail directing you to the website to enter CPEs earned over the year.

 Alternatively, the renewal will be mailed to you, and then CPEs can be recorded on the hard-copy invoice and sent with your maintenance fee payment.
 CPEs and maintenance fees must be received by January 15 to retain certification.